 Study is not done for its own sake, but has the two-fold purpose of deepening our relationship with and knowledge of God and His creation, and furthering His Mission.
-Each sister is encouraged to study deeply to the best of her abilities, and this study will also include gaining professional qualifications where appropriate.
+Each sister is encouraged to study deeply to the best of her ability, and this study will also include gaining professional qualifications where appropriate.

 As religious we live in community.
 We live, eat and pray together and support each other in our various missions, but the ‘living together’ as sisters is itself a sign, a ‘Holy preaching’ We have houses in Stone (Our mother house) Stroud, Leicester and Cambridge.
 The sisters in these houses support their local communities in a variety of missions including chaplaincy and hospital work.

 ‘Preaching’ is the general title of our mission.
 We understand this very broadly, and sisters work in a broad field of differing apostolates.
 The golden thread which links all of these is the recognition of the goodness of God’s creation, and the essential dignity of humanity made in His image.

 From the mid C19th several congregations of Dominican sisters were founded in England, at Stone, Stroud, Leicester, Harrow and Portobello Rd.
 The Founder sisters of the various Congregations spread the Gospel by answering crying social needs, ministering to the poor, the sick and the uneducated.
-They contributed to the 'Second Spring', a movement among English Christians which brought many new converts into the Catholic Church, most famously Blessed John Henry Newman.
+They contributed to the 'Second Spring', a movement among English Christians which brought many new converts into the Catholic Church, most famously Saint John Henry Newman.
 The contribution of the sisters was to bring to the people the splendour of the liturgy and public devotion to the Mother of God.
 They also helped revitalise the faith by publishing books of spirituality and on the lives of the saints.